jovanivanovic/altv-os-missing-interiors/README.md

-# NOTICE: Instead of using this resource, you should just call `alt.loadDefaultIpls()`,
+# NOTICE: Instead of using this resource, you should just call `alt.loadDefaultIpls()`

 # Open Source - Load Missing Interiors / Structures / IPLs for alt:V